bucs110a0spring22/final-project-python-gang/README.md

 * main.py
 * .github
 * src
-    * controller.py, head.py, shirt.py, pant.py, shoe.py, randbutton.py
+    * controller.py, head.py, shirt.py, pant.py, shoe.py, rbutton.py
 * assets
-    * Pants, Shirts, Shoes
+    * Pants, Shirts, Shoes, Heads, Randomize Button, Background
     * class diagram, exclass diagram, finalGUI
 * etc
     * <This is a catch all folder for things that are not part of your project, but you want to keep with your project.
 Your demo video should go here.>